ogeesan/Bpod-SMA-Diagrammer/README.md

 Check `sma_diagram.m` for optional parameters (e.g. `sma_diagram(sma, 'display', false)`).

-`mermaid_text` is the Mermaid code used to create the state diagram.

-`sma_struct` is a human-readable structure of the state matrix, which you may find useful to insert into `BpodSystem.Data` so that `SessionData` contains the matrix for later reference (if your protocol tends to undergo changes).
+`mermaid_text` is the Mermaid code used to create the state diagram. `sma_struct` is a human-readable structure of the state matrix, which you may find useful to insert into `BpodSystem.Data` so that `SessionData` contains the matrix for later reference (if your protocol tends to undergo changes).

 ## A brief word on Mermaid and why we should use it
 [Mermaid](https://mermaid.js.org/intro/) is a "charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically".
-Github, and many Markdown editors, can render diagrams using only Mermaid code in the Markdown file.
+Github, and many Markdown editors, can render diagrams using Mermaid code in a Markdown file.
 It's a lightweight and portable way of sharing the schematic across systems.
 You do not need to know how to write or modify Mermaid code to use this tool, but you do need to be able to put it into a markdown file so that it is read and rendered properly.

 Mermaid diagrams are rendered from simple plain text that follows certain rules.
 Just as Markdown parses "`[Bpod](https://github.com/sanworks/Bpod_Gen2)`" to be rendered as "[Bpod](https://github.com/sanworks/Bpod_Gen2)", Mermaid will be used to read a code block containing Mermaid code with the `mermaid` descriptor.
-I think the best explanation is to look at [the raw markdown for the this file](https://github.com/ogeesan/Bpod-SMA-Diagrammer/blob/main/README.md?plain=1) and see how what appears as a diagram in the final render is in fact just Mermaid code, but with '`mermaid`' written after the start of a code block.
-There is a Mermaid [live editor web tool](https://mermaid.live/) that makes it easy to modify the diagram on the fly, and to get a feel for what Mermaid is (look at the Examples on that website).
+I think the best explanation is to look at [the raw markdown for this file](https://github.com/ogeesan/Bpod-SMA-Diagrammer/blob/main/README.md?plain=1) and see how what appears as a diagram in the final render is in fact just Mermaid code, but with '`mermaid`' written after the start of a code block.
+There is a Mermaid [live editor web tool](https://mermaid.live/) that makes it easy to modify the diagram on the fly, and to get a feel for what Mermaid is (look at the Examples on that website), if you want to modify the diagrams.

 The reason for its usefulness in the Bpod context is that it's wise to store a `readme.md` within each Bpod protocol folder for documentation purposes, and having a schematic of the trial structure can be a useful way of sharing information about how it works.
 Mermaid probably has broader application in scientific documentation outside of Bpod too.